kevinthecyborg/theamericanhailcompany/README.md

-# THE AMERICAN HAIL COMPANYT
+# THE AMERICAN HAIL COMPANY

 Official website for theamericanhailcompany.com